moonbrew/cricket-text-simulator/README.md

 1. Client application gets control over output except per ball commentary.
 2. Client will enter probabilities in the order of results: dot ball, 1, 2, 3, 4, 5, 6, out.
+3. Probabilities for batsman will add up to 100.
+(H Mamla in the 3rd problem fails this condition.
+I have changed his "out" probability value.)

 ## Structure of program